In short

 When most small business owners hear 'AI automation', they picture expensive software, IT consultants, and months of implementation.
 The reality in 2025 is very different.

 The tools available today are affordable, fast to implement, and designed for businesses without IT departments.
 Here are real examples of what Australian small businesses are using AI automation for - right now.
+These examples come from our AI consulting work across Australia.
+If you're weighing up where AI can and can't help in your business, our guide on small business admin and AI is a useful starting point.

 The situation: A Melbourne electrician spends 45 minutes every evening writing quotes from job notes taken on site.